HealthBioscienceIDEAS/microscopy-novice/learners/setup.md

 ## Expected Output

 ![If this is what you see your napari installation is working as expected.
- If not then please check the installation or get in touch with the course organisers for help.](fig/ome_00001.png){alt="A screenshot of freshly opened 00001_01.ome.tiff" width='80%'}
+If not then please check the installation first by re-running the above steps and checking for any error messages in the terminal output.
+If that fails please get in touch with the course organisers for help.](fig/ome_00001.png){alt="A screenshot of freshly opened 00001_01.ome.tiff" width='80%'}